It might sound too good to be true, but this is real.

 Before you grab that hot flight deal, there are a couple of things to look out for:

 - Miles are not mentioned: Though many airlines refund rewards or miles too, this is not explicitly required by the DOT rule.
+Make sure to understand your carrier’s rules before booking an award ticket.

-Whether you’re flying within the U.S. or heading abroad, you’ll almost always have a 24 hour booking window to cancel your flight and get a full refund.
+Whether you’re flying within the U.S. or heading abroad, you’ll almost always have a 24-hour booking window to cancel your flight and get a full refund.
 Remember that next time you see an insanely cheap mistake fare to book it before it disappears.

+As we often say, “the hotter the deal, the shorter it lasts.”
+This rule allows you to book now and ask questions later.
 Just be sure to read up on the airline’s 24-hour cancellation policy to ensure you’re covered in case plans change.
 Then book the ticket!